-As part of her work-study, Emery participates in the feeding and care of the animals.
+As part of her work-study, Audrey participates in the feeding and care of the animals.
 Cleaning up after them is a big part of that.
 But she doesn’t mind at all.

 “Living and working on a production farm like this, I understand how the systems work and how they affect the animals,” she says.
 “Understanding these things will make me a much better doctor.
 In other programs, you don’t get that.”

 Another thing she’s quick to point out is the animals produced on the farm become food for the university in the Kentucky Proud Farm to Campus program.
 Helping to bring healthy and safe food to the other students gives her a sense of pride in what she does.

 “You just be you and they’ll be impressed like everyone else,” says farm manager Joe Fraley proudly.
 “I know she’d never tell you this, but she’s one of our best.”

-Emery smiles broadly as she goes back to hosing and cleaning the manure in one of the hog pens.
+Audrey smiles broadly as she goes back to hosing and cleaning the manure in one of the hog pens.
 It may not be glamorous, but she's happy.